 A Gore-Tex bootie should keep your tootsies dry for a season or two.
 Augment it with regular application of Sno-Seal.
 Gore-Tex will eventually wear through and Sno-Seal will wear off, but while they’re working, walking in wet grass and crossing shallow streams is easy and pleasant.
 Regular re-applications of Sno-Seal is your best bet long-term.
 Let the hot summer sun drive it into the leather’s pores.

-Books have been written on backpacking and backpacking gear.
+Go for It Books have been written on backpacking and backpacking gear.
 Throw in the special needs of hunters and you’ve added another book or two.
 Obviously would-be backpack hunters must research and consult and test and experiment before launching major expeditions into the great wilderness regions of the world.
 Those who do will be rewarded with much more than meat, antlers, horns and memories.
 They will inherit the spirit of the wilds.